nunnoXYZ/Telechan/README.md

 A telegram bot for managing a telegram channel build with node.js and telebot repository

 # Evieroment
-source env.sh (establecemos las variables de entorno)
+Set the environment variables to work with your bot source env.sh

 # Features
 - Send message to channel from bot